leonardcser/PI_approximation/README.md

 ...

 <a name="cells-vs-pixels"></a>

 ## Cells vs Pixels
 A Cell is the outerclass of a Pixel.
 It contains a x and y position on the Canvas, a Pixel instance and a priority (use for drawing).
 A Pixel contains a char, a background color and a forground color.
-Using half block chars, it allow to draw perfectly square pixels on the Canvas.
+Using half block chars, it allow to draw perfectly square pixels on the Canvas. ('▀' and '▄' instead of '█')

 In order to draw anything, cells or pixel must be requested from Canvas.java

 <a name="how-to-use"></a>

 ## How to use (in current state)
+### Note
+I am currently woking on this project, so no JAR version is avaible for the moment.
+However, you can stay up to date by making this repo as starred and when I will release the first version, this page will be updated.
+Check below for any questions.

+### Preliminaries
+1. Download this repo
+2. Compile to JAR file
+3. Create new project including the compiled JAR file

+### Steps
 1. Create new package in /application
 2. Create new class overriding Application.java
 3. Create new "states" package in this new package